IcodeNet/angular2-webpack-typescript-exercises/steps/step1-fundamentals/excersise01-background.md

 ## Summary
 To build an Angular 2 application we define a set of components, for every UI element, view, and route.
-An application will always have a root component that contains all other components.
+An application will always have a root component that contains all other components and directives.
 So an Angular 2 application is a component tree,like the following.

 ![Angular Component Tree](assets/AngularComponentTree.png)